moooninjune/SEED-labs/8-SQL-injection-attack/README.md

     where name= 'Admin' #' and password='whatever';
     ```
     ```sql
-    --it should be something like this normally: where name= 'Admin' and password='admin-passwd';
+    --normally it'd be something like this:
+    where name= 'Admin' and password='admin-passwd';
     ```